kvarak/dnd/docs/_Classes/ranger.md

 | 5 | My idea of hello is a flurry of licks to the face. |
 | 6 | I jump on creatures to tell them how much I love them. |

 ### Coordinated Attack
-Beginning at 5th level, you and your animal companion form a more potent fighting team.
+You and your animal companion form a more potent fighting team.
 When you use the Attack action on your turn, if your companion can see you, it can use its ***reaction*** to make a melee attack.

 ### Beast’s Defense
-At 7th level, while your companion can see you, it has advantage on all saving throws.
+While your companion can see you, it has advantage on all saving throws.

 ### Storm of Claws and Fangs
-At 11th level, your companion can use its ***action*** to make a melee attack against each creature of its choice within 5 feet of it, with a separate attack roll for each target.
+Your companion can use its ***action*** to make a melee attack against each creature of its choice within 5 ft of it with a separate attack roll for each target.

 ### Superior Beast’s Defense
-At 15th level, whenever an attacker that your companion can see hits it with an attack, it can use its ***reaction*** to halve the attack’s damage against it
+Whenever an attacker that your companion can see hits it with an attack, it can use its ***reaction*** to halve the attack’s damage against it